 All those takeaway coffee lids and the inexplicable plastic handles starting to gnaw away at you?
 Honestly, even the grumpiest kopi uncle in town doesn’t mind your KeepCup (especially if you take the lid off for him).
 We’ve tried both the KeepCup and the Frank Green versions (Gallery & Co’s reusable cups are a Frank Green design), the latter being slightly harder to clean thanks to the no-spill feature.
-The choice really comes down to which brand offers the colour combo you like best: yes you can still appreciate pretty things while living sustainably.
+Right now we’re really into the Perky cup, made of biodegradable bamboo fibre and plastic-free.
+Get yours at The Social Space, in a bunch of rainbow designs: yes you can still appreciate pretty things while living sustainably.

 Yes, you can bring your own container to the hawker centre or food court for your ta pau.
 I’ve been doing it, I’ve spotted a PWC type at our local food court getting his noodle soup packed in his own container, and you can too.
 Nobody bats an eyelid.